Professional Clinical Counselor

 Groups and Liaison Roles:

-I attended Wright State University where I received both my Bachelors in Psychology and my Masters in Community Counseling.
+I attended Wright State University where I received both my bachelor's degree in psychology and my master's degree in community counseling.